This post was originally published on December 27, 2018 and has been updated for accuracy and comprehensiveness.

 Strategically placed surveillance cameras can improve overall security and enhance expensive medical equipment’s visibility.
 Consider using multiple cameras and a central monitoring system so your security staff can remotely monitor different views of your storage rooms via desktop, tablet or smartphone.

-Some different types of monitored alarms or detectors, include:
+Different type of monitored alarms include:

 - Intrusion alarms: Around-the-clock monitoring ensures appropriate authorities are notified if a break-in occurs.